TODAY’S MUSINGS:

 Directions

 - Stir together all filling ingredients in a small bowl.
 Microwave for 45 seconds to 1 minute until butter is melted.
-Cover and set aside for the flavors to meld and currants to soften.
+Cover with clingfilm and set aside allowing the flavors to meld and currants to soften.
 Refrigerate.
 Once cold, the filling should bind together without extra liquid.
 Drain if necessary.

-- Pulse flour, salt and butter in a food processor until butter pieces are pea-sized.
+- In a food processor, pulse flour, salt, and very cold butter until butter pieces are pea-sized.
 Gradually pulse in about 100-125ml cold water until mixture comes together into a dough.
 Do not overwork.

-- Roll out the pastry on a lightly floured surface into a rectangle three times as long as it is wide.
-Fold the top third down into the middle, then the bottom third up over the top, then rotate the pastry 90 degrees so the fold is now vertical.
-Roll out again and repeat then wrap in cling-wrap and chill for 20 minutes.
+- Roll out the dough on a lightly floured surface into a rectangle three times as long as it is wide.
+Fold the top third down into the middle, then the bottom third up over the top, as if folding a letter.
+Rotate the dough 90 degrees so the fold is now vertical.
+Roll out again and repeat the folding process.
+Wrap in clingfilm and chill for 20 minutes.
 Repeat the rolling, folding, rotating, rolling and folding one more time.
 Chill for an hour.

-- Roll the pastry out on a lightly floured work surface a little thicker than 1/8th of an inch, then cut out rounds about 3 ½ inches wide.
-Put a half-tablespoon of filling in the center of each, then dampen the edges of the circle and bring the edges into the middle, pinching together to seal well.
-Put on a parchment-lined baking tray smooth side up, and squash slightly until flattened.
-Repeat with the rest and chill for 20 minutes.
+- Roll the dough out on a lightly floured work surface 1/6-inch thick, then cut out rounds 3 ½ inches wide.
+Put a half-tablespoon of filling in the center of each round, then dampen the edges of the circle and pinch together, tucking in the corners and pinching well to make it into a purse, fully enclosing the filling.
+Place on a parchment-lined baking sheet smooth side up, and press down slightly with your hands until flattened.
+Chill for 20 minutes.

-- Preheat the oven to 400 F. Remove pastries from refrigerator, brush with egg white and sprinkle with turbinado sugar.
-Cut three slashes in the top of each and bake for about 20-25 minutes until golden and well-risen.
-Allow to cool before eating – the filling will be hot.
+- Preheat the oven to 400° F. Remove pastries from refrigerator, brush with egg white and sprinkle with turbinado sugar.
+Cut three slashes on the top of each Eccles cake and bake for about 25 minutes or until golden and well-risen.
+Allow to cool completely before eating – the filling will be hot.

 Loved your yummy recipe 🙂